beautyjoy/beautyjoy.github.io/summer-pd/index.md

 ## Where is BJC PD being offered?

 BJC will be offered as part of the Infosys Foundation's USA Pathfinders Summer Institute at the Indiana University Bloomington campus from July 15-20, 2018.
-See the [Pathfinders Institute announcement][pathfinders] for more info.
+See the [Pathfinders Institute announcement][pathfinders] for more information.

 [pathfinders]: http://www.infosys.org/infosys-foundation-usa/media/press/Pages/free-cs-training-800-teachers-summer2018.aspx